education.vic.gov.au

 Supervision

-Wellbeing and engagement animals must be appropriately supervised to ensure the safety of school students and staff, as well as their own safety.
+Wellbeing and engagement animals must be appropriately supervised to ensure their safety and the safety of students and staff.
 Schools must ensure:

-• that students must be educated on how to behave appropriately around the animal/s both for their safety and the animal’s.
-This includes instruction on how to interact with the animal when it is sleeping, eating and toileting.
+• students are educated on how to behave appropriately around the animal, including instruction on how to interact with the animal when it is sleeping, eating and toileting.

 Risk management planning